 As in-situ data of fractures are rarely accessible and limited to the size of drill cores, numerical studies commonly rely on a stochastic generation approach for synthetic fractures (e.g., Brown, 1995; Candela et al., 2010).
-Here, we numerically generate 150 isotropic self-affine surfaces with a MATLAB script (Kanafi, 2016), which makes use of random theory and fractal modeling techniques (Persson et al., 2004).
-It uses the standard deviation of surface heights σ_s , the Hurst exponent H, the cutoff length l_c , and the system size L in x and y direction as input parameters to obtain $s_u(x,y)$ and $s_l(x,y)$, which are built from two independent Gaussian random number fields.
+Here, we numerically generate isotropic self-affine surfaces with a MATLAB script (Kanafi, 2016), which makes use of random theory and fractal modeling 150 techniques (Persson et al., 2004).
+It uses the standard deviation of surface heights $\sigma_s$ , the Hurst exponent H, the cutoff length $l_c$ , and the system size L in x and y direction as input parameters to obtain $s_u(x,y)$ and $s_l(x,y)$ , which are built from two independent Gaussian random number fields.
 The code is slightly modified, such that the seeds for the random number generator are prescribed to produce reproducible results.
-The mean planes (x - y coordinate plane in both cases) of s_u and s_l are separated by varying values of d according to equation 5 to simulate different closure stages of the fracture.
-Since ignoring me-
+The mean planes (x - y coordinate plane in both cases) of $s_u$ and $s_l$ are separated by varying values of d according to equation 5 to simulate different closure stages of the fracture.
+Since ignoring mechanical deformation is a common practice (Brown, 1987; Méheust and Schmittbuhl, 2000, 2003; Mourzenko et al., 2018), 155 we also assume that both surfaces are in contact at the locations where they overlap.
+Finally, the data is transferred into a 3D